redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 # Admin Training VM Setup

-This documents provides steps to create a VM image from scratch.
+This document provides steps to create a VM image from scratch with links to DNS and VNC set up.

-Instructors spin up VMs from the image.
+Instructors create user VMs from the final image built by these steps.

 Each VM provides:
-- 6 RE nodes
 - A DNS server
 - A VNC desktop
-- Redis Insight.
+- Redis Insight
+- 6 RE nodes.

 as follows: https://drive.google.com/open?id=17tM53iHHTu-DQNPD48dYQEAias0qmqz30hpP2embUV4

 Nodes run in containers, but they look like they run on VMs.

-Users access the VM by VNC on port 80.
+Users access the VM by web VNC on port 80.
 All they need is the VM public IP and VNC password.

 Setup is in 2 stages:
-1. Start Docker/VNC and configure DNS
+1. Start Docker and VNC, configure DNS
 2. Configure VNC.

 ## Stage 1 - Start Docker and VNC, configure DNS